 Launched in 2006, the program has been present in 17 countries throughout sub-Saharan Africa.
 Five of these countries – Angola, Ghana, Liberia, Sierra Leone and Zambia – have adopted aspects of NetsforLife®’s methodology as part of their national malaria policy, and many more have solicited the program’s input in countrywide strategic planning.

-Since 2006, NetsforLife® has distributed over 11 million nets as part of its campaign to fight malaria resulting in less sickness, fewer deaths and stronger communities.
-Combined with the community education and net monitoring work of over 82,000 trained Malaria Control Agents, these nets have saved the lives of over 100,000 children under five and reduced the number of malaria cases by up to 45% in communities where NetsforLife® is active.
+Since 2006, NetsforLife® has distributed almost 22 million nets as part of its campaign to fight malaria resulting in less sickness, fewer deaths and stronger communities.
+Combined with the community education and net monitoring work of nearly 111,000 trained Malaria Control Agents, these nets have saved the lives of an estimated 112,235 children under five and reduced the number of malaria cases by up to 45% in communities where NetsforLife® is active.

 Frequently Asked Questions about NetsforLife® and Malaria